Telecominfraproject/wlan-cloud-ucentralgw/README.md

 This is the crucial section.
 I bet that 97.4% of all your problems will come from here, and it's boring.
 So put some good music on, give the kids the iPad, get a cup of coffee, and pay attention.
 Every field will be explained.

-####### ucentral.websocket.host.0.backlog
-This is the number of concurrent devices you are expecting to call all at once.
+- `ucentral.websocket.host.0.backlog`: This is the number of concurrent devices you are expecting to call all at once.
 Not the current number of devices.
 This is how many will connect in the same exact second.
 Take the total number of devices you have and divide by 100.
 That's a good rule of thumb.
 Never go above 500.

-####### ucentral.websocket.host.0.rootca
-This is the root file as supplied by Digicert.
+- `ucentral.websocket.host.0.rootca`: This is the root file as supplied by DigiCert.
 You can find it [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem)

-####### ucentral.websocket.host.0.issuer
-This is the issuer file as supplied by Digicert.
+- `ucentral.websocket.host.0.issuer`: This is the issuer file as supplied by DigiCert.
 You can find it [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/issuer.pem)

-####### ucentral.websocket.host.0.cert
-This is a `pem` file that you will receive from Digicert for the gateway itself.
+- `ucentral.websocket.host.0.cert`: This is a `pem` file that you will receive from DigiCert for the gateway itself.
 This is the certificate for the gateway.

-####### ucentral.websocket.host.0.key
-This is a `pem` file that you will receive from Digicert for the gateway itself.
+- `ucentral.websocket.host.0.key`: This is a `pem` file that you will receive from DigiCert for the gateway itself.
 The is the private key for the gateway.

-####### ucentral.websocket.host.0.clientcas
-This is a `pem` file that contains both the issuer and the root CA certificates.
+- `ucentral.websocket.host.0.clientcas`: This is a `pem` file that contains both the issuer and the root CA certificates.
 You can find it You can find it [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/clientcas.pem)

-####### ucentral.websocket.host.0.cas
-This is a directory where you will copy your own `cert.pem`, the `root.pem`, and the `issuer.pem` files.
+- `ucentral.websocket.host.0.cas`: This is a directory where you will copy your own `cert.pem`, the `root.pem`, and the `issuer.pem` files.

-####### ucentral.websocket.host.0.address
-Leve this a `*` in teh case you want to bind to all interfaces on your gateway host or select the address of a single interface.
+- `ucentral.websocket.host.0.address`: Leave this a `*` in the case you want to bind to all interfaces on your gateway host or select the address of a single interface.

-####### ucentral.websocket.host.0.port
-Leave to 15002 for now.
+- `ucentral.websocket.host.0.port`: Leave to 15002 for now.

-####### ucentral.websocket.host.0.security
-Leave this as strict for now for devices.
+- `ucentral.websocket.host.0.security`: Leave this as strict for now for devices.

-####### ucentral.websocket.host.0.key.password
-If you key file uses a password, please enter it here.
+- `ucentral.websocket.host.0.key.password`: If you key file uses a password, please enter it here.

-####### ucentral.websocket.maxreactors
-A single reactor can handle between 1000-2000 devices.
+- `ucentral.websocket.maxreactors`: A single reactor can handle between 1000-2000 devices.
 Never leave this smaller than 5 or larger than 50.

 ###### Conclusion
-You will need to get the `cert.pem` and `key.pem` from Digicert.
+You will need to get the `cert.pem` and `key.pem` from DigiCert.
 The rest is here.

 ```asm
 ucentral.websocket.host.0.backlog = 500